juanli2/TestKatacoda/intro.md

-This is a testing tutorial for creating content on katacoda
+This is a testing tutorial for creating content on katacoda.
+There are 3 steps in total.